KDE/kross/README.md

 ### Console Application

-The %Kross console application provides an executable application to run by %Kross supported scripts from within the commandline:
+The Kross console application provides an executable application to run by Kross supported scripts from within the command line:

     kross myscript.js